By Rabbi Elie Mischel

 Gideon was the son of Joash the Abiezrite, meaning his family descended from Abiezer.
 Abiezer was the son of Gilead, who was the son of Machir and grandson of Manasseh, the firstborn son of Joseph.
 Why is this significant?

-While Ephraim spent time learning with his grandfather Jacob, Manasseh was Joseph’s right hand man, living and working with him in the Egyptian capitol.
+While Ephraim spent time learning with his grandfather Jacob, Manasseh was Joseph’s right-hand man, living and working with him in the Egyptian capital.
 The sages say that he served as Joseph’s “interpreter” when Joseph pretended not to recognize his brothers.
 Manasseh, more than any other son of Jacob, was particularly dedicated to honoring his father.